Looking to list your PhD opportunities? Log in here.

 Funding Information

-Home and International students (inc. EU) are welcome to apply.
-The studentship is available to Home and International (including EU) students and includes a full stipend at UKRI rates (for 2022/23 full-time study this is £17,668 per year) and full tuition fees.
+Home students are welcome to apply.
+The studentship is available to Home students and includes a full stipend at UKRI rates (for 2022/23 full-time study this is £17,668 per year) and full tuition fees.
 Studentships are also available for applicants who wish to study on a part-time basis over 5 years (0.6 FTE, stipend £10,600 per year and full tuition fees) in combination with work or personal responsibilities).

 Eligibility Requirements: